 Choosing a crate

 So, if you have decided to give it a go, the next step is to choose one that is going to suit you and your dog.
-The most common type is the wire crate (pictured above).
+The most common type is the wire crate (affiliate link).
 These are secure and virtually escape proof.
 They don’t look great, but I advise everyone to throw a blanket over it anyway to make it snug and den like.
 So the look of it might not necessarily matter too much.
-You could also choose a fabric or wooden crate, both of these look nicer but are not as easily cleaned or secure as the wire version.
-Or you could go for a plastic one.
+You could also choose a foldable fabric crate (affiliate link) or a wooden crate that looks like furniture, both of these look nicer but are not as easily cleaned or secure as the wire version.
+Or you could go for a plastic one (affiliate link).
 These generally suit smaller dogs better.
 They are easy to clean, secure, and usually have a handle on the top so you can easily carry it around – assuming the dog inside is light enough, that is!

 Whatever style you choose, you must choose one that is big enough for your dog or puppy to comfortably stand up, turn around, and stretch in, without touching the edges.
 Remember, if you are buying it for a pup he will grow quickly, so make sure you allow for that when you pick one out.
 Otherwise, you might have to replace it as he grows.